Harvard Business School: History

 The school was established in 1908.
 Initially established by the humanities faculty, it received independent status in 1910, and became a separate administrative unit in 1913.
 The first dean was historian Edwin Francis Gay (1867–1946).
 Yogev (2001) explains the original concept:

 This school of business and public administration was originally conceived as a school for diplomacy and government service on the model of the French Ecole des Sciences Politiques.
 The goal was an institution of higher learning that would offer a Master of Arts degree in the humanities field, with a major in business.
 In discussions about the curriculum, the suggestion was made to concentrate on specific business topics such as banking, railroads, and so on...
 Professor Lowell said the school would train qualified public administrators whom the government would have no choice but to employ, thereby building a better public administration...
 Harvard was blazing a new trail by educating young people for a career in business, just as its medical school trained doctors and its law faculty trained lawyers.

 The business school pioneered the development of the case method of teaching, drawing inspiration from this approach to legal education at Harvard.
 Cases are typically descriptions of real events in organizations.
 They are written by school faculty members who earn royalties on their sales.
 Students are positioned as managers and are presented with problems which they need to analyze and provide recommendations on.

-From the start the school enjoyed a close relationship with the corporate world.
-Within a few years of its founding many business leaders were its alumni and were hiring other alumni for starting positions in their firms.
+From its inception, the school enjoyed a close relationship with the corporate world.
+Within a few years of its founding many business leaders were its alumni and were hiring other alumni for entry-level positions in their firms.

 At its founding, the school accepted only male students.
 The Training Course in Personnel Administration, founded at Radcliffe College in 1937, was the beginning of business training for women at Harvard.
 HBS took over administration of that program from Radcliffe in 1954.
 In 1959, alumnae of the one-year program (by then known as the Harvard-Radcliffe Program in Business Administration) were permitted to apply to join the HBS MBA program as second-years.
 In December 1962, the faculty voted to allow women to enter the MBA program directly.
 The first women to apply directly to the MBA program matriculated in September 1963.

 Harvard Business School played a role in the founding of the first business schools in the United Kingdom, delivering six-week Advanced Management Program courses alongside local staff at Durham in 1964, Bangor in 1965 and at Strathclyde in 1966.
 It also brought in professors from the newly founded British business schools to see how teaching was carried out at Harvard via an International Teachers Program.

 In 2012–2013, HBS administration implemented new programs and practices to improve the experience of female students and recruit more female professors.